cncf/tag-observability/README.md

 * Collect, curate, champion, and disseminate patterns and current best practices related to the observation of cloud-native systems that are effective and actionable.
 * Educate and inform users with unbiased, accurate, and pertinent information.
 Educate and help other CNCF projects regarding observability techniques and best current practices available within the CNCF.
 * Provide and maintain a vendor-neutral venue for relevant thought validation, discussion, and project feedback.
-* Provide a ladder for community members to become involved with the technical oversight of projects within the SIG's scope in an open, transparent, and inclusive way.
+* Provide a ladder for community members to become involved with the technical oversight of projects within the TAG's scope in an open, transparent, and inclusive way.

 ## Officially sanctioned information channels